drvladbancila/Numerical-Methods/README.md

 # Numerical-Methods
-MATLAB script of some numerical methods
+MATLAB scripts that implement some numerical methods.

+## 1. forward_euler
+This script solves ODE in the form ax' + bx = f(t) using the forward Euler method.